nforgeio/neonKUBE/Images/neon-registry/README.md

 4. A crytographically generated secret.
 You can generate one using `neon create password`.
 Note that you'll need to retain this secret somewhere in case you'll need to redeploy the registry container or service in the future.

-You'll typically want to have the registry listen on the default port **5000** which is reserved for this purpose on neonCLUSTER hosts.
+You'll typically want to have the registry listen on the default port **5000** which is reserved for this purpose on neonHIVE hosts.

 ## Deploy as a Service